 Forensic Geotechnical Engineering and Expert Witness Services

-Alpha Adroit Engineering Ltd is a Canadian professional engineering firm providing licensed forensic engineering services in Canada as well as in international locations.
-Alpha Adroit offers a wide range of Forensic Geotechnical Engineering, Geotechnical Expert Witness, Expert Opinion, Failure Investigation, Construction Expert Witness, and Remedial and Repair Consultation services for buildings, land developments, infrastructures, dams and levees, tailings management facilities, mining, oil and gas, and pipeline industries, including:
+Alpha Adroit Engineering Ltd is a Canadian professional engineering firm providing licensed forensic engineering services throughout Canada as well as in international locations.
+Alpha Adroit offers a wide range of Forensic Geotechnical Engineering, Geotechnical Expert Witness, Expert Opinion, Failure Investigation, Civil Engineering Construction Expert Witness, and Remedial and Repair Consultation services for buildings, land developments, infrastructures, dams and levees, tailings management facilities, mining, oil and gas, and pipeline industries, including and not limited to:

 - Shallow and deep foundation failure investigation and repair